Buy now

 That’s why we created ACT Head Impact Tracker.

-Addressing the issue has been slow probably due to the difficulties in recognition of the hazarduous events, and hence not understanding the scope of the events
+Addressing the issue has been slow probably due to the difficulties in understanding the injury mechanism, leading to poor recognition of the hazarduous events, and not understanding the scope of the events

-1. Problems are caused by movement of a head.
+1. Injury mechanism is rapid movement of a head.

 2. Impact is not needed.
-A blow or a jolt can be just as bad.
+A blow or a jolt on a torso making head rapidly move can be just as devastating.

-Which are also the very reasons why wearing helmets and mouthguards are not preventing brain injuries, nor sub-concussive events, nor the cumulative effect.
+Wearing helmets and mouthguards are not preventing concussions, nor sub-concussive events, nor physical brain load (cumulative effect).

-3. Symptoms may take up to 2 days to manifest.
+3. Concussion symptoms may take up to 2 days to manifest.

-The decision or diagnosis should not only be based on what can be observed right after the incident.
-The bigger the forces, the more violent the event and higher the risk of damage.
+The bigger the forces in head movement, the more violent the event, and higher the risk of damage.

 4. There are no pain receptors in brain tissue.